Charlie Hurley (Irish republican): Early life

-He was born in Baurleigh, County Cork, near the village of Kilbrittain on 20 March 1893 and was educated in national school and subsequently passed the civil service examinations at aged fifteen.
+He was born in Baurleigh, County Cork, near the village of Kilbrittain on 19 March 1893 and was educated in national school and subsequently passed the civil service examinations at aged fifteen.
 According to his brother James, Charlie was one of seven siblings, 'born and reared in a farm of 35 acres'.

 In his adolescence, he became a clerk working for the government.
 In 1915, he was offered a promotion and a transfer to Haulbowline Island, but declined on the grounds that this entailed enlisting in the Royal Navy, albeit in a purely administrative role.
 Returning to Cork, he became friends with Liam Deasy who introduced him to the Irish republican movement.
 In 1917, he took a job at Castletownbere and it is there that he joined the Irish Volunteers in 1917.
 He was also a member of Sinn Féin, the Gaelic Athletic Association and the Gaelic League.

 IRA commander

 In 1918, he was sentenced to five years penal servitude for possession of arms and plans of the British military fortifications at Bere Island.
 However, he was released in 1919 after a hunger strike.
 In the same year, his brother Willie, also an IRA Volunteer, died of typhoid.
 He first became vice-commandant of the Volunteers or IRA Bandon Battalion and then in August 1920, after the arrest and imprisonment of Tom Hales, he became commander of the Third Cork Brigade of the IRA.
 One of his most important decisions was to establish a full-time guerrilla unit or flying column, under Tom Barry.

-The Third Cork Brigade went on to be one of the most active IRA units during the guerrilla war against the British in 1919–1921.
+The 3rd Cork Brigade (also known as the West Cork Brigade) went on to be one of the most active IRA units during the guerrilla war against the British in 1919–1921.
 According to Barry, Hurley led an ambush of the Royal Irish Constabulary at Ahawadda, in April 1920 killing three policemen, wounding one and taking their arms and ammunition.
 In July of that year, Hurley led a successful attack on Coastguard station at Howes Strand, capturing a large amount of weapons and ammunition.
 Barry remarked that Hurley was "a remarkable man and a lovable personality' and 'continually urged a fighting army policy."

 Hurley was present at the Tooreen ambush in October 1920 and subsequently was part of an assassination attempt on a judge who gave 'harsh sentences' to IRA members.
 From December 1920 until January 1921, Hurley took command of the Third Cork Brigade's flying column while Barry was ill.
 He also toured IRA units to assess the impact of the Catholic Bishop of Cork, Dr. Colohan's decree of excommunication on the guerrilla movement.